mlin6436/eden/methodology/vocabulary.md

 ### Design Patterns

 A classic book on Design Patterns by Erich Gamma et Al.Ask your local technical leader to lend you his or her copy of the book; and if they don't have a copy then that really sucks.
 Tell them to give a training budget and buy the book yourself!

+### ACID

+ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties that guarantee that database transactions are processed reliably.

+### 1NF

+First normal form (1NF) is a property of a relation in a relational database.
+A relation is in first normal form if the domain of each attribute contains only atomic values, and the value of each attribute contains only a single value from that domain.

+### 2NF

+Second normal form (2NF) is a normal form used in database normalisation.
+A table is in 2NF if and only if it is in 1NF and every non-prime attribute of the table is dependent on the whole of every candidate key.